Yuan-Meng/personal_website/content/posts/newgrads.md

 ## No fun without friends
 In the end, I want to thank many DS friends who made this journey much more fun than it could've been.
 Yishu --- thank you for saying you already thought of me as a data scientist long before I even landed an internship, and for your friendship in good and bad times.
 Emma --- I remember all your advice when I was interviewing and absolutely nothing from our chats afterwards, but musing about data science with you was a great enjoyment.
 My mock interview buddies --- I found interview preps hard but never dull because of you and may our friendships continue as our careers grow.

+---
+**Fun fact**: During my pandemic job search, I'd often take a walk after dinner and listen to *The River* by Bruce Springsteen.
+The lyrics couldn't be more fitting:

+> I got a job working construction <br/> For the Johnstown Company <br/> But lately there ain't been much work <br/> On account of the economy <br/> Now all them things that seemed so important <br/> Well, mister, they vanished right into the air <br/> [...] <br/> Is a dream a lie if it don't come true <br/> Or is it something worse? <br/> That sends me down to the river <br/> Though I know the river is dry <br/> --- Bruce Springsteen, *The River*